This article originally appeared on VICE Canada.

 My parents have never been explicit about what the proper traditional Kisii dowry is, so I set out to find the exact amount.
 Luckily, in 1950, a researcher named Philip Mayer published "Gusii Bridewealth Law and Custom," which is impressive in its exhaustiveness and even more so in its respectfulness.
 Mayer provides a useful equation with some basic requirements: "a number of cows and heifers, one bull, and a number of goats (including at least one he-goat).
 If both parties agree, the goats may be substituted for an extra heifer, which has a fixed value in terms of goats according to the prevailing rate of exchange."

 For other couples, the clash of cultures is unworkable.
 For Josephine. a nurse in the GTA, and her daughter, Nengo, a student, the contradiction was insurmountable.
-In her fiancée's tradition, the woman's family paid a dowry so she ruled out any form of dowry.
-It was a jarring moment for Josephine, who had already imagined a modern version: "I was hoping to make it a little more modernized cause we're here and make it more of a game....
+In her fiancée's tradition, the woman's family paid a dowry, so she ruled out any form of dowry.
+It was a jarring moment for Josephine, who had already imagined a modern version: "I was hoping to make it a little more modernized, 'cause we're here, and make it more of a game...
 In reality, we weren't going to ask for much."

 Half the fun is in the asking.
 I often feel bad for the poor non-Kenyan man who has to tackle this tradition.
 There are so many technical details involved that Kenyans living in North America simply let go of the strictures of tradition.
-Ndimu is a Kenyan foster mom living in Brampton and when her daughter, Kavivi, was marrying an African-American man from Detroit, Ndimu ended up doing some of the work of the dowry.
+Ndimu is a Kenyan foster mom living in Brampton, and when her daughter, Kavivi, was marrying an African American man from Detroit, Ndimu ended up doing some of the work of the dowry.

 "I think I ended up paying dowry.
-I wanted my friends to have fun and I knew these Detroit-ians would not do it so I used my friends to reverse it.
+I wanted my friends to have fun, and I knew these Detroit-ians would not do it, so I used my friends to reverse it.
 I didn't give the things, but I entertained," Ndimu said.

 I am always thinking about my cows.
 Actually, I am frequently reminded about my cows.
 Life's milestones have been marked by cow talk.
 "Congratulations on the new job.
 You know, we will get more cows now."
-"Happy graduation!!
+"Happy graduation!
 Now we can add cows."
 A smart person would have married me right when I turned 18; at that point, the family would probably have accepted a three-legged cow.
 I am sorry to say that now I might run above market prices.
 I am fresh bluefin tuna, and I will cost you.

-That said, I am and have been conflicted about having my choices validated by a livestock exchange—even a symbolic one—which seems somehow counter to my feminism.
+That said, I am and have been conflicted about having my choices validated by a livestock exchange—even a symbolic one—that seems somehow counter to my feminism.
 However well-intentioned the tradition, and however it is modernized by Kenyan-Canadian families, it comes from a culture that attaches a value to women.
 I can't make it OK because it extends across a patriarchal and frequently misogynist culture.
 I can't make it OK because once upon a time (and maybe even today) the wives of dead men were inherited by their husband's brothers and family.
 I can't make it OK to consider—even for fun—that any woman is owned by anyone else.
-I can't make it OK because the same complaint I had a kid still holds true: women are priceless.
+I can't make it OK because the same complaint I had as a kid still holds true: Women are priceless.

 And yet, in demanding to have Kenya—and Africa, for that matter—seen in rich and nuanced ways, how can I dismiss and render invisible this particular exercise?

-Follow Vicky Mochama on Twitter.
+Follow Vicki Mochama on Twitter.